 George Washington was America’s greatest statesman.
 He was chosen by the Founders to preside over the framing of the Constitution and Bill of Rights, and unanimously elected President (two times).
 In his famous “Farewell Address,” he warned leaders to “steer clear” of foreign alliances:

-* The “White Plan” adopted at the United Nations Bretton Woods Conference laid the foundation for a global monetary system with centrally-planned trade.
-According to the author of the U.N. plan (Harry Dexter White, Assistant to the U.S. Treasury Secretary), independent countries would become inter-dependent states.
-In 1944, he wrote:
+** The “White Plan” adopted at the U.N.
+Bretton Woods Conference laid the foundation for a world monetary system with centrally-planned trade.
+According to its author, Harry Dexter White (Assistant to the U.S. Treasury Secretary), independent countries would become inter-dependent states:

 “…the change will be in the direction of increased control over industry, and increased restrictions on the operations of competition and free enterprise.”
-White, 1944 unpublished essay: “Political-Economic Int. of Future,” The Princeton Archives (U.K. “Daily Mail,” #2288294: “Moynihan Commission on Government Secrecy,” Washington, D.C., 1997).
+Harry Dexter White, “Political-Economic Int. of Future,” The Princeton Archives (1944 unpublished essay) cited by the “Moynihan Commission on Gov’t Secrecy,” Washington, D.C., 1997 (U.K “Daily Mail” #2288294).

-** U.S. CONSUMPTION ECONOMY (Personal Consumption Expenditures, PCE): From 1998 through the 3rd quarter of 2007, consumer spending (81.3%) plus government spending equaled 96% of the growth in Gross Domestic Product; U.S. exports plus business investment accounted for only 3% of GDP growth.
-In the 25 years leading to the 2008 crash, consumer spending accounted for 82.5% of real growth in GDP (each year, PCE grew 3.5% continuously compounded).
+**** U.S. CONSUMPTION ECONOMY: From 1998 through the 3rd quarter of 2007, U.S. exports plus business investment accounted for only 3% of real growth in Gross Domestic Product (GDP); consumer spending (81.3%) plus government spending equaled 96% of GDP growth.
+In the 25 years leading to the 2008 crash, U.S. consumer spending accounted for 82.5% of real growth in GDP (each year, Personal Consumption Expenditures grew 3.5% continuously compounded).